chb0github/pyrsia/docs/blockchain/why-use-aleph.md

 A more detailed write-up is available [here](https://docs.google.com/presentation/d/1hJIa9Ht-s99CuHGou6Ra9Y7Lkk2OIV9OjxM4wVDFcao/edit#slide=id.g1156090f3c7_1_125)

-In addition, because `verify` and `sign` as so cleanly isolated, we are able to use proof of authority.
-Which is simple and gives enterprise IT admins warm fuzzy feelings.
+In addition, because `verify` and `sign` as so cleanly isolated, we are able to use proof of authority, which aligns better with the needs of enterprise administration.
 Finally, it's block uses very well tread data structures, that have been proven repeatedly.

 ## Substrate